lucachiaravalloti/enhancedjava/README.md

 The files used in the example are here https://github.com/lucachiaravalloti/enhancedjava/tree/main/com/github/lucachiaravalloti/test/enhancedjava/gui/table1

 1. First of all define the fields your table has.
 Fields are one Enum class:
-   a. the order of the enum values will be the order of the columns;
+   1. the order of the enum values will be the order of the columns;
-   b. the enum class must have a columnName property that will be the header title of its columns;
+   2. the enum class must have a columnName property that will be the header title of its columns;
-   c. the enum class may have a horizontalAlignment property in case you want to set the content alignment of the columns.
+   3. the enum class may have a horizontalAlignment property in case you want to set the content alignment of the columns.
-3.